Rowing: Ancient Greece

 During the classical age of oared galleys, the Greeks dominated the Mediterranean while the Athenians dominated the other Greeks.
 They used thousands of lower-class citizens to serve as rowers in the fleet.
+In Classical Athens, a leading naval power at the time, rowing was regarded as an honorable profession of which men should possess some practical knowledge.

 The Classical trireme used 170 rowers; later galleys included even larger crews.
 Trireme oarsmen used leather cushions to slide over their seats, which allowed them to use their leg strength as a modern oarsman does with a sliding seat.
 Galleys usually had masts and sails, but would lower them at the approach of combat.
 Greek fleets would even leave their sails and masts on shore (as being unnecessary weight) if possible.

 Northern Europe

 The use of oars in rowing instead of paddling came rather late to northern Europe, sometime between 500 BC-1 AD.
 This change might have been hastened by the Roman conquest of Northern Gaul.
 However, between 500 and 1100 AD, combined sailing and rowing vessels dominated trade and warfare in northern Europe in the time that has come to be known as the Viking Age.

 Galleys continued to be used in the Mediterranean until the advent of steam propulsion.